-As of December 31, 2018, we had an accumulated deficit of \$206.9 million and cash, cash equivalents and short-term investments of \$40.9 million.
+We have funded our operations primarily through the proceeds of public offerings of our common stock, sales of convertible preferred stock and the issuance of long-term debt.
+As of December 31, 2020, we had cash and cash equivalents of \$17.3 million.
 We invest any cash in excess of our immediate requirements primarily with a view to liquidity and capital preservation.
-As of December 31, 2018, our funds were held in cash, money market funds, commercial paper and treasury bills.
+As of December 31, 2020, our funds were held in cash and money market funds.